TSOptics/react-optics-docs/docs/API/hooks/useOptic().md

 ): [FocusedValue<T, TOpticType>, Dispatch<SetStateAction<T>>];
 ```

+---

-`useOptic` is a React hook that let's you read and modify the slice of store focused by an optic.
+This hook let's you read and modify the slice of store focused by an optic.
 Just like React `useState` it returns the value and a setter to change it.

 The component will rerender each time the focused value changes.